ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 ### Q: What permissions are needed to run this?

-In order to successfully extract carbon emissions data from the central account for all child accounts, follow these steps:
+In order to successfully extract carbon emissions data from a central account for a set of other accounts, follow these steps:

 (1) Deploy an IAM role named `ccft-read-role` with the following AWS IAM policy that contains the [AWS Customer Carbon Footprint Tool IAM permission](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/what-is-ccft.html#ccft-gettingstarted-IAM) into all child accounts.
 To do this for all accounts of your AWS organizations, there are several options which are explained in [Q: How can I deploy IAM roles into multiple accounts](#q-how-can-i-deploy-iam-roles-into-multiple-aws-accounts)